 Dry season runs April to September and this is the best time to travel for effortless conditions.
 So, don’t delay to book your luxury Mozambique holiday.

 Since 1975, an alarming 70% of the wildlife in Mozambique has been lost.
 Mozambicans have been forced to overuse their natural resources to keep up with a growing economy and population including timber for fuel.
 The result was deforestation and a rate of 1% a year and the loss of 70% of their wildlife due to habitat loss and poaching.

 Government has responded and continue to take action to protect the country’s natural resources on land and water.
 Quirimbas National Park, Bazaruto National Park and Lake Niassa Reserve are at the heart of efforts whilst the largest coastal and marine reserve was created in 2012 seeing the archipelago chain of 10 islands become protected.

 The ongoing challenge is providing sustainable livelihood for local communities and building infrastructure that fosters conservation friendly economic opportunities.
-An area of significance is tourism and a Mozambique holiday directly benefits the efforts so we encourage you to visit.
+An area of significance is tourism and a Mozambique safari and beach holiday directly benefits the efforts so we encourage you to visit.